spotDL/spotify-downloader/Temp/coreValues.md

 he/she/them want in under 3 attempts at max and under 1 attempt most of the times.

+- Provide accurate metadata - all downloads should have the correct metadata.

 - Simple scalable design (Ease of contribution) - a programmer should understand what does what and be free to start working on his/her/their contributions in under 30 minutes.